 💾 ➰ past work and projects

-In early August, with Woojae Kim and Khan Lee, she co-hosted Resonance through the haze, an evening of musical performances and readings, on Helena Gutteridge Plaza at City Hall, supported by the City of Vancouver Community Placemaking Program.
+In early August 2025, with Woojae Kim and Khan Lee, I co-hosted Resonance through the haze, an evening of musical performances and readings, on Helena Gutteridge Plaza at City Hall, supported by the City of Vancouver Community Placemaking Program.

-In mid-July, she was one of three readers—alongside Andrea Actis and SF Ho—celebrating the launch of The Longest Way to Eat a Melon by Jacquelyn Zong-Li Ross.
+In mid-July 2025, I was one of three readers—alongside Andrea Actis and SF Ho—celebrating the launch of The Longest Way to Eat a Melon by Jacquelyn Zong-Li Ross.

-In 2023, she wrote about Woojae Kim at dreams comma delta for the 2023 C New Critics Award, edited by Maandeeq Mohamed, and published in C 156.
+In 2023, I wrote a review of Woojae Kim’s solo exhibition at dreams comma delta for the 2023 C New Critics Award, edited by Maandeeq Mohamed, and published in C 156.